EasyAce-Edu/assignment/README.md

 Once you finish this assignment, you must submit your code as a pull request to this repo.
 If you don't have GitHub account, please create one.

-Note that your submission should only contain static files (html, css, js, templates), it will be tested by us hosting on Nginx
+Note that your submission should only contain static files (html, css, js, templates), it will be tested by us hosting on a Nginx powered server.